“The Word” (Λόγος) and the “Wilderness”

 So the word “midbar” got a new meaning, which was: a wilderness where very little rain falls.
 A desert.

-In the Bible itself, you can distinguish between the two quite easily:
+In the Bible itself, you can distinguish between the two easily:

-In most of the cases, when the word “midbar”, translated to wilderness or desert, appears by its own or is used to refer to a certain name of a desert – you know it is “a desert”.
+In most cases, when the word “midbar”, translated to wilderness or desert, appears on its own or is used to refer to a certain name of a desert – you know it is “a desert”.

 But when “midbar” appears before a name of a town, then we know that this is the area where the shepherds of that town took the flocks to feed them.